Schmools/foldingLesson/README.md

 Below is an example of a crease pattern made by Tree Maker and it's corresponding uniaxial base to help with understanding.

+I recommend trying a simple example of this on a piece of paper just to understand this a little better, it's hard to wrap ones head around it all just by reading.

 **Base and Fold Pattern:**

 ![](/patternandbase.PNG)